-Wind-shaping: Beforehand, prepare aluminum baking trays by poking three holes, evenly spaced, along the longest side of the pan, at mid-level height.
+Wind-shaping: Beforehand, prepare aluminum baking trays by poking three holes, evenly spaced, along the longest side of the pan, at mid-level height (or you can use clear lettuce boxes with lids, making a single hole in one side).
 Spread sand at least one inch deep throughout the tray, leaving some space along the side with the holes.
 Bury small objects in the sand and include a few small rocks for barriers.
 Secure the snap-on lid in place.
 Have the children take turns using balloon pumps to blow at the sand from different angles (across the top, at the base, from the side) to simulate blowing wind.
 Observe what happens to the sand, depending on wind direction or force.
 Do they notice any patterns?
 How does varying the force affect how far the sand moves?
 What effect does varying the angle have?
 Look for wind shadows, places protected from the wind where sediments build up.
 Where in nature might this kind of erosion be happening?
 (Beaches, deserts, places where the soil is exposed.)

 Optional: try using a turkey baster, empty condiment spray bottle, or other blower to move the grains.
 How does strength of the wind affect the results?

-Materials: aluminum baking trays with plastic snap-on lids, balloon pump, dry sand (or coarse cornmeal), small items to hide such as coins, glass beads, shells, figurines, different sizes of seeds, a few small rocks; optional: turkey baster, condiment squirt bottle.
-For Wind-sorting: large lasagna or roasting pan, marker, about half a cup of each of sand and different sized pebbles ranging from ¼” to 1” in diameter or alternatively grains.
+Materials: aluminum baking trays with plastic snap-on lids or clear plastic lettuce boxes, balloon pump, dry sand, small items to hide such as coins, glass beads, shells, figurines, different sizes of seeds, a few small rocks; optional: turkey baster, condiment squirt bottle.
+For Wind-sorting: large lasagna or roasting pan, marker, about half a cup of each of sand and different sized pebbles ranging from ¼” to 1” in diameter.

 UPPER GRADES CHALLENGE: Angle of Repose (Grades 5-6)